westonbelk/homepage/presentations/view/lab-manager/presentation.md

 ## Okay so what do you do

+### System Administrator

-* Make sure our presentation infrastructure doesn't implode \*cough\* Nick \*cough\*
+* Make sure everything is running well
-* Create and maintain the Cyber Warfare Space
-* Make our lab run real real good
+* Monitor activity
+* Add users to the lab
+* Fix things when they break

+### System Architect

-* Plan out upgrades and monitoring within the lab
+* Plan out our needs and potential growth
-* Setup any competition environments we need
+* Work out a plan with our other officers to meet our needs
+* Design and implement new networks and strategies to meet our needs

 ---

-## Who do you work with
+## Who will you work with

 **The** Level 5 Tech Support